 Although we all say that we want constructive criticism so we can do better in our professional and recreational activities, we are very bad at both telling people things they may not want to hear and hearing less-than-ideal information about ourselves.
 This is why I find the judging segments of each episode especially fascinating: Mary, Paul, and the contestants demonstrate the best techniques for providing and accepting feedback.

 I've put together a set of 4 basic rules for giving and 4 basic rules for receiving constructive feedback based on my Great British Bake Off binge.
-To download a free, handy PDF with tips and techniques to help you give and receive feedback like a pro, enter your information in the box below!

 Basic Rules for Giving Constructive Criticism

 Inherent in the term “constructive criticism” is the goal of educating the recipients by providing clear, honest, and useful feedback that they can use to modify and improve their performance going forward.
 When providing this type of feedback, you want to make sure to craft the message in a way that makes it directly applicable.
 Here are my 4 rules for how to do just that.

 1. Stay within the defined context: Keep all of your comments about the particular activity, product, or task at hand.
 Don’t generalize about overall performance, or bring up concerns about other activities.

 2. Be objective: Leave your emotions and opinions out of it – stick to the verifiable facts.
 Don’t assume someone performance on a particular test is representative of his/her work ethic or performance quality overall.

 3. Be specific: Give examples to fully explain what was less than stellar, and highlight where reality fell short of expectations.
 It’s your jobs to make sure the recipient has a clear understanding of how their results differed from the ideal.